 This is a continuation of my two previous posts on John Caesar Grossi, a minor figure in the JFK assassination who is the subject of a surprising number of FBI files in the JFK Assassination Records Collection (ARC).1My previous posts are here and here

 Many documents in these files had extensive postponements; a number were withheld in full.
-This material was almost all released in 2017.
-Since ARC postponements and releases has been a focus of this blog, I decided to have a closer look at the Grossi files.
+This postponed material was almost all released in 2017.
+Since ARC postponements and releases have been a focus of this blog, I decided to have a closer look at the Grossi files.

 My first post reviewed FBI case file 43-5359, the earliest FBI file on Grossi in the ARC.
 To conserve my limited brain capacity, I will hereafter call this File 1.
 File 1 covered “Jack” Grossi’s youth and scams from 1944 (age 16) until 1948 (age 19), when he wound up in federal prison for impersonating a USN gunner.

 My second post was an overview of Grossi’s adventures and misadventures from 1948 until 1963, when he left his job as assistant art director at Jaggars-Chiles-Stovall, a Dallas based typography firm.
 This overview was based on my soon-to-be-posted review of case file 88-30913 (see below).

 This new post, third in the series, reviews the material on Jack in the FBIHQ file for Lee Harvey Oswald (105-82555).
 Chronologically, this follows the second post, and part of this note was originally included in post two.
 I have now moved all the material from the Oswald file here, so that my readers (all two or three of you) don’t have to flip back and forth between two posts.